ricardo-larosa/ricardo-larosa/README.md

 ### Hi there 👋

-I am a Senior Engineer with extensive experience in both large enterprises, including VMware, Workday, and IBM, and dynamic startup environments.
-Alumni of Stanford University's Artificial Intelligence Professional Program, specializing in Large Language Models, Fine-tuning, and Retrieval-Augmented Generation (RAG).
+Specializing in Large Language Models, Fine-tuning, and Retrieval-Augmented Generation (RAG).
 Currently engaged in research on Agentic Design Patterns.

 ### Papers
 - <a href="https://arxiv.org/abs/2405.13057">Can Github issues be solved with Tree Of Thoughts?</a>